 - File reports.
 Once your report is complete, you must file it.
 The Office of Public Records automatically receives a copy of all reports filed through eFD.
-After you successfully file your report, you will receive both a receipt and an email confirmation. - File an amendment to a report.
+After you successfully file your report, you will receive both a receipt and an email confirmation.
+If you do not receive a receipt and email confirmation, contact the Committee to ensure your report has been filed. - File an amendment to a report.
 If you need to make a correction to a report that you previously filed, you must file an amendment.
 You may do so by logging on to your eFD account, selecting the option to create an amendment, making the necessary change(s), and then filing the amended report. - Request extensions.
 The Reports page displays the date or dates on which each report is due.
 You may request an extension for an Annual, New Filer, Termination, or Candidate Report.
 However, the law does not allow any extensions for Periodic Transaction Reports (PTRs). - Designate filer assistants.
 You may designate another individual, such as an accountant or attorney, to help you complete your reports.
-A filer assistant can create a new report, edit an in-progress report, and view all filed and in-progress reports.
+A filer assistant can create a new report, edit an in-progress report, request an extension, and view all filed and in-progress reports.
 You may designate more than one filer assistant.
 However, filer assistants cannot file a report.
-Only you may file your report. - See who has viewed your report.
-Your eFD account lists the name of each person who has viewed your report(s).
-Member and Candidate reports are available online, while staff reports may be viewed in the Office of Public Records.
+Only you may file your report.

+• See who has viewed your report.
+Your eFD account lists the name of each person who has viewed your report(s) through the Office of Public Records.